ncatlab/nlab-content/pages/18408.md

 ## Relation to cosmic censorship

-In 2015 [[Cumrun Vafa]] has argued that the weak gravity conjecture implies the [[cosmic censorship hypothesis]]: The latter turns out to be generally false, even in in 4 dimensions ([Crisford-Santos 17](censorship+hypothesis#CrisfordSantos17)), but there are arguments that configurations violating it also violate the assumption of "weak gravity".
+In 2015 [[Cumrun Vafa]] has argued that the weak gravity conjecture implies the [[cosmic censorship hypothesis]]: The latter turns out to be generally false, even in in 4 dimensions ([Crisford-Santos 17](CrisfordSantos17)), but there are arguments that configurations violating it also violate the assumption of "weak gravity".

 > Subsequent calculations by Santos and Crisford supported Vafa's hunch; the simulations they're running now could verify that naked singularities become cloaked in black holes right at the point where gravity becomes the weakest force. ([Wolchover, June 20 2017](https://www.quantamagazine.org/where-gravity-is-weak-and-naked-singularities-are-verboten-20170620/))

+For more on this see [Horowitz-Santos 19](#HorowitzSantos19)

 ## Related concepts